 The average age of menopause is approximately 51 years, but 5 percent of women become postmenopausal before age 45 years and 5 percent become postmenopausal after age 55.

 During the transition to menopause, the ovarian production of estrogen decreases by more than 90 percent.
-The decrease in ovarian estrogen production may cause symptoms such as hot flashes, also known as vasomotor symptoms, and a dry vagina.
+The decrease in ovarian estrogen production may cause symptoms such as hot flashes and a dry vagina.
+Some research indicates that the transition to menopause may also be associated with an increase in anxiety and depression in some women.
 There are a number of options available to ease the symptoms of menopause, including estrogen.
 This article explains how estrogen works and discusses the risks and benefits of postmenopausal hormone use.

 Other articles about menopause are also available.
 (See "Patient information: Menopause (Beyond the Basics)" and "Patient information: Nonhormonal treatments for menopausal symptoms (Beyond the Basics)".)